Grunnlag & Open Form

 «Both the curriculum and the student work that I have seen at Bergen School of Architecture points towards an anthropological and ecological architecture, which is the most important direction that I think architecture should take advance in the current phase of western culture.
 A culture threatened by false techno-economic rationalism, consumerist materialism, shallow internationalism, and detachment of architecture and life at large from their mytho-poetic essence.»

-Professor in architecture Juhani Paliasma, Rector, Faculty of Architecture, Helsinki Polytechnical Univ.
+Professor in architecture Juhani Pallasmaa, Rector, Faculty of Architecture, Helsinki Polytechnical Univ.
 (1993)

 Documentation on OPEN FORM

 - Documentary footage summer schools organised by Oskar Hansen in his house in Szumin for the students from BAS in 1991.
 Museum of Modern Art in Warsaw FILM